mr-j0nes/Scheduler/README.md

 scheduler.interval("Task5", std::chrono::seconds(10), []() {
     // Your task code here
     // This task will be executed every 10 seconds,
-    // starting in 10 seconds, and no multiple instances will run concurrently });
+    // starting now, and no multiple instances will run concurrently });

 // Enable or disable tasks dynamically during runtime